Centril/rfcs/text/0000-default-field-values.md

 ## More fields

-As you saw in the [summary], you are not limited to a single field and all fields must not have any defaults associated with them.
+As you saw in the [summary], you are not limited to a single field and all fields need not have any defaults associated with them.
 Instead, you can freely mix and match (7):

 ```rust